Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Real-time operational signals (traffic, delays, disruptions)

 Without this, orchestration is impossible.
 Fragmented data leads to fragmented decisions.
+Learn more about why Retail Logistics Visibility is a profit driver.

 2. Decision Engine Layer

-This is where orchestration truly happens.
+This is where multi-carrier orchestration truly happens.

 Instead of static rules, decisions are driven by a system capable of evaluating hundreds of variables simultaneously.
 Modern systems can process 180–250+ constraints in a single computation, balancing cost, time, capacity, and operational rules.